A new way to help associations find volunteers

 Industry

-Public service
+Public service - Marketplace

 Role

-Solo Product Designer with 1 PM and 2 Developers
+Solo Product Designer (1 PM, 2 Developers)

 A high-potential yet underused feature

-When exploring how to increase this metric while answering our users needs, the PM and I identified a promising but underused feature: the reversed search, which allows associations to proactively reach out to relevant volunteers.
+When exploring how to increase this metric while answering our users’ needs, the PM and I identified a promising but underused feature: the reversed search, which allows associations to proactively reach out to relevant volunteers.

 We chose to focus on it because: